 For example, a Sire may have hip dysplasia despite having both his parents genetically cleared for it.
 What if this dog is also completely clear of all hereditary conditions — would you not breed such a stud despite all the genetic greatness his blood would bring to the next generation?

 Additionally, where should we place the cursor on what health conditions are acceptable, especially gradual ones, and which ones are not?

 Finally, there are hundreds of dog breeds out there!
 Each breed is affected by its own set of commonly found diseases and health problems.
 Such a list is poised to frequent changes thus can quickly become outdated.
 Who would be in charge of maintaining such a crucial list and even more problematic, what list should mixed-breeds and mutts follow?

 Requiring Achievements In Order To Breed a Particular Dog

-Speaking of ethics, only allowing champions to be bred is an extremely unethical thought.
+Speaking of ethics, only allowing champions to be bred is an extremely unethical though.
 Let’s leave ethics out of this discussion and focus on the principle of breeding champions only.
 A dog needs several years in order to become a Champion.
-If it’s a female, she might be past her prime time thus breeding wouldn’t even be an option.
+If it’s a female, she might be past her prime-time thus breeding wouldn’t even be an option.